Disclaimer: Jo owns everything you see!!

 “...or anyone and anything in between...,” George continued.

 “...and welcome the man of the hour...,” said Lee.

 “...Harry Potter, the one and only Chosen One.”, George finished.

 Harry stopped in shock as the cheers rang out through the Great Hall.
-This was not want he had expected, and it certainly wasn't what he wanted.
+Why would they call him out like this itwas not want he had expected, and it certainly wasn't what he wanted.
 His eyes met George's, and he could see that the smile on George's lips did not reach his eyes, which were puffy, bloodshot and full of his pain.